eProsima/Integration-Service-docs/docs/index.rst

     :alt: eProsima
     :target: http://www.eprosima.com/

-*eProsima Integration-Services* is a tool based on `SOSS <https://github.com/eProsima/soss_v2>`__ and its **System-Handle** `SOSS-DDS <https://github.com/eProsima/SOSS-DDS>`__ to allow intercommunicating any *DDS* based system with any other protocol, including other *DDS* systems, integrate them into a larger system, even more complex system.
+*eProsima Integration-Service* is a tool based on `SOSS <https://github.com/eProsima/soss_v2>`__ and its **System-Handle** `SOSS-DDS <https://github.com/eProsima/SOSS-DDS>`__ that allows intercommunicating any :code:`DDS`-based system with any other protocol, including other :code:`DDS` systems, integrating them into a larger, more complex system.

+*eProsima Integration-Service* can be configured with a YAML text file, through which the user can provide a mapping between the topics and services on the :code:`DDS`-based middleware and those on the system(s) to which the user wants to bridge it.

+Below you can find a minimal example of the information that the YAML configuration file should contain.
-Here is the minimal example, which translates a single topic from ROS 2 to DDS:
+In this example, a single topic is translated from :code:`ROS2` to :code:`DDS`:

 .. code-block:: yaml